uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 We will be using Unity version **6**, Make sure you install the correct version on your machine.

+> [!NOTE]
-Unity 6 is very similar to previous versions of Unity but you may notice that some of the menus and options have changed.
+> Unity 6 is very similar to previous versions of Unity but you may notice that some of the menus and options have changed.

 ## 1. VR Headsets

-We are using Meta Quest headsets, they can be used as stand alone devices.
-This allows you to build content directly to the headset without requiring the user to be tethered to a powerful PC.
+We are using [Meta Quest](https://www.meta.com/gb/quest/) headsets, they can be used as stand alone devices which allows you to build content directly to the headset without requiring the user to be tethered to a powerful PC.
+However, this does limit their performance which you will need to consider when designing your experience.

 We will be using Meta Quest 1,2 and 3s headsets, you can also use the Quest 3 if you have your own.